Step 8 - Using PGD CLI v5.6

 Switching write leader

-If you need to change write leader in a group, to enable maintenance on a host, PGD CLI offers the group set leader command.
+If you need to change write leader in a group, to enable maintenance on a host, PGD CLI offers the switchover command.
 It takes a --group-name flag with the group the node exists in and a --node-name flag with the name of the node to switch to.
 You can then run:

 Output